nealukumies/edusync-backend/README.md

 ```
 This will execute all tests and generate a code coverage report in the `target/site/jacoco` directory.
 The report can be viewed by opening the `index.html` file in a web browser.
+The code coverage report is also generated automatically in the Jenkins pipeline.
+Instruction coverage is 86% in the latest build (2025-10-03): [View Report](https://users.metropolia.fi/~neal/otp1/coverage/)

 ---